 “You need that because the fat gives you flavor, it gives you moisture, and it keeps the burger light in the middle so it’s not all compacted," said Browne.

 Season the ground beef with a teaspoon of salt per pound of meat, some fresh pepper and any other dried seasonings you like.
 Gently form the meat into balls, and then flatten the balls.

 “Don’t press it down with your hands and squeeze it,” Browne warned.

-Some experts recommend putting a dimple in the middle of each patty so the center doesn’t bulge when you cook it, and Browne agrees it’s not a bad idea, but it won’t make or break your burger.
+Some experts recommend putting a dimple in the middle of each patty so the center doesn’t bulge when you cook it, and Browne agrees it’s not a bad idea — but it won’t make or break your burger.

-Season the patties with additional salt if you'd like, then place them on a well-oiled hot grill over direct heat for about three minutes.
-Turn them and continue to cook over direct heat for about three more minutes.
-Move the patties to indirect heat and cook for an additional two minutes on each side.
-“That is for medium rare, which I think is the only way to eat a hamburger,” says Browne.
-The USDA recommends cooking ground beef, pork, veal, and lamb to an internal temperature of 165°F. Browne says to stick a thermometer into each patty sideways so it registers the temperature in the middle of the hamburger.
+If you'd like to ensure the patty meets the U.S. Department of Agriculture's recommendation of cooking ground beef, pork, veal and lamb to an internal temperature of 165 F, Browne says to stick a thermometer into each patty sideways so it registers the temperature in the middle of the hamburger.
 If you prefer your burgers well done, Browne says you can preserve some of the juices by making thinner patties, which will allow the meat to cook faster.

 “Do not ever serve a hamburger on a regular bun that hasn’t been toasted.”
 Why?
-“The minute you bite into the burger the juices start to flow and the bun will fall apart,” he explains.
+“The minute you bite into the burger the juices start to flow and the bun will fall apart,” he said.
 “A couple of contests will disqualify you if you don’t do a toasted bun.”
-Who knew?